henmja/Detecting-Fake-News-and-Rumors-in-Twitter-Using-Deep-Neural-Networks/README.md

 ## Compilation

-Download 100d 6B GloVe vector.
+Download 100d 6B GloVe vector and the Politifact dataset.

 run main.py with help flag, -h, for usage.